 Since pairs are not talking, the person who is speaking can forget that someone is painting what they hear.
 The facilitator can gently speak reminders to the group to speak slowly and pause occasionally.

-Encourage people to be daring: You should encourage participants to speak without fear and to paint without thinking about the outcome.
-You don’t need to be a great artist to have fun and learn from this exercise!
+You can encourage participants to speak without fear and to paint without thinking about the outcome.
+You don’t need to be a great artist to have fun and learn from this exercise.